Three best friends reunite for one more night of debauchery in the city of Vancouver as they chase the infamous magical can of Lucky Lager.

 The phone rang on a Tuesday evening as Joe stepped out of the shower and dried himself off with the new towel set Lisa had purchased at Home Sense just the week before.
 He was enjoying that new-towel-softness he loved so much when he heard his wife yell from downstairs, “Joe!
 Phone!”

 He sighed and stepped out of the bathroom, throwing on an old faded Canucks shirt and stomping down the stairs.
-Even in his own home a few minutes peace seemed like an impossible task.
-If it wasn’t Lisa’s father breathing down his neck, making sure every account was handled with the utmost care, than it was Lisa badgering him on their need for some new appliance or some new dish and cutlery set.
+Even in his own home a few minutes’ peace seemed like an impossible task.
+If it wasn’t Lisa’s father breathing down his neck, making sure every account was handled with the utmost care, then it was Lisa badgering him on their need for some new appliance or some new dish and cutlery set.
 And his sons, though he loved them with all his heart, were at an age where they were always screaming or crying about something.
 They were always trying to push his limits on what they could get away with.
 All Joe really wanted was a little bit of downtime away from the family and the career.
 But a wish like that seemed all but impossible.

 “Hello?”
 Joe said into the phone as his wife handed him the cordless.